 You do have to remain as still as possible during the exam.
 Moving during the procedure may require repeating parts of the exam so it is best to try to remain as still as possible for the best exam results.

 How long will the exam take?

 That will depend on what is being studied, but a typical exam lasts between 30 and 60 minutes.
 You should always allow extra time in case the exam lasts longer than expected.

 Will my insurance cover the cost of the exam?

 Most insurance plans will reimburse the cost of most MRI exams.
 To find out if your insurance plan covers the specific MRI exam you will be having, contact your personnel office or insurance agent.
 Our schedulers are happy to assist with pre-authorization of your exam, and will do this with help from your clinician’s office.

 Are there things that will prevent me from being scanned?

-Some patients with metal implants cannot be safely scanned in the MR environment.
-People with pacemakers, aneurysm clips, especially in the brain; and neurostimulators generally cannot be scanned.
+If you do have any implanted device, please consult your provider to ensure MRI compatibility.
 Anyone with surgical pins, shrapnel, plates or other type of metal implants should notify the technologist.
+Additional time may be required to research implanted devices prior to being scheduled.
 You will be required to provide a health history when you arrive for your exam explaining any metallic implants you may have.
-A doctor will determine if a particular metal implant is approved to be in an MR environment.
+Providence Imaging Center will determine if a particular metal implant is approved to be in an MR environment.